kragorg/dng/chapters/2025-04-13 — Dungeons and Gardens.md

 Where did this come from?
 He swings his legs out of the bunk, scanning the cramped space.
 His bunk is as he left it; nothing is disturbed.
 Still bewildered, he settles back and begins a slow ritual to attune himself to the presence of magic, desperate for an explanation.
 Extending his arcane senses, he scans the cabin.
 Enchanted auras bloom nearby: the dagger Doctor Pepe carries… but also something else he does not recognize.
 Further away, Ingrid’s lycanthropy-suppressing amulet.
 He checks his bunk, his gear, himself.
 Nothing.
 No trace of sorcery explains the vivid nightmare or the impossible dirt.
 He stares at his hands, the earthy grit a stubborn, unsettling riddle.

-Dawn breaks on the third day of the adventurer’s journey across the Frigid Depths.
+Dawn breaks on the third day of the adventurers’ journey across the Frigid Depths.
 A thick fog stretches endlessly before the Remorhaz, reducing the world to a spectral canvas of grays and whites.
 Visibility collapses to a mere fifty feet, transforming the sea into a claustrophobic realm where sound becomes more reliable than sight.

 Chef Ingrid prepares a feast of gratitude.
 Massive platters of smoked fish, hearty breads, and steaming porridge cover the galley table, a culinary apology wrapped in steam and seasoning.